brenoricco/Be-The-Hero/backend/README.md

 </h1>

 <h4 align="center">
-  Api rest made in Node.js to serve web and mobile apps.
+  Api rest built with Node.js to serve Be The Hero web and mobile apps.
 </h4>

 ## Technologies